 The Blue Ridge Parkway

-If you are visiting the Asheville area, a drive along “The Parkway” needs to be at the top of your todo list.
+If you are visiting the Asheville area, a drive along the Parkway needs to be at the top of your to-do list.
 It doesn’t matter whether the sun is shining or the clouds are crying, the views and scenery are magnificent.
-If your traveling with a four legged companion, bring it along on this outing.
-Be sure to stop at Graveyard Fields, mile marker 418.8, to stretch everyone’s legs.
+If your traveling with a four-legged companion, bring the pup along on this outing.
+Be sure to stop at Graveyard Fields (mile marker 418.8) so everyone can stretch their legs.

 Graveyard Fields is a flat valley located at an elevation of 5320 feet.
 It is found along the Blue Ridge Parkway at mile marker 418.
-There are two theories on how this area received such a morbid name:
+Local legend points to two theories on how this area received such a morbid name:

 - A great wind storm felled all the trees in the area, leaving only their stumps.
 These stumps looked like a field of tombstones.